live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Riyadh air is currently 3 times above WHO exposure recommendation
+PM2.5 concentration in Riyadh is currently 5.2 times the WHO annual air quality guideline value

 Moderate 72 US AQI

 |Wednesday, Oct 5|

 Unhealthy for Sensitive Groups 113 US AQI

 Riyadh is the capital city of Saudi Arabia and is the largest city on the Arabian Peninsula.
 It is situated near the centre of the an-Nafud desert.
 In 2019 it had an estimated population of 7.6 million people.

 At the end of 2020 the quality of air was very poor.
 With a US AQI number of 106, the air quality was classed as “Unhealthy for Sensitive groups”.
 The main pollutant was PM2.5 with a concentration of 37.6 µg/m³ which is almost 4 times the level recommended by the World Health Organisation (WHO).
 With air quality as bad as this, the advice is to wear a good quality mask when going outside, close doors and windows to prevent the dirty air from entering, reduce outdoor exercise and use an air purifier if you have access to one.